NicholasBlackburn1/Face-Door/README.md

 <li> Uses GPIO control to control 2 big Electromagnet </li>
 <li> Added Philips Hue Support for Visually Displaying if a Known person is here or not </li>
 <li> added an flask onepager for displaying system data to user easly and securily </li>
+<li> easily add users to the security System via a clean web interface!!!</li>

 ## Todo's
 <li> get the opencv to respond to groups of recognized people with one unrecognized person so we don't have False alarms </li>